spuder/OpenSpool/README.md

 All contributions to the project are welcome.
 Skills needed:

-- Sofware Development
+- Software Development
 - Photography
 - Videography
 - Documentation
-- Eletrical Design
+- Electrical Design
 - Testing/Integration

 You can also donate to support research and development costs